apollographql/apollo-kotlin/ROADMAP.md

 ## Apollo Kotlin Compose

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a declarative UI framework for building Android UIs written in Kotlin.
 [Apollo Kotlin Compose](https://github.com/apollographql/apollo-kotlin-compose) is an experimental framework that, along with a [special compiler plugin](https://github.com/apollographql/apollo-kotlin-compiler-plugin), provides APIs for Compose users with the Apollo Kotlin library.
 This new framework has ambitious goals in terms of fragments colocation, error boundaries and more generally integration with the UI framework.
+Check out [this GraphQLConf video](https://www.youtube.com/watch?v=94Nz2B6ETD8) about it!

 This pattern is encouraged by [Relay](https://relay.dev/docs/tutorial/fragments-1/) and [Apollo Client (TypeScript)](https://www.apollographql.com/blog/optimizing-data-fetching-with-apollo-client-leveraging-usefragment-and-colocated-fragments) and may prove to be valuable to developers using Compose.